stefan064/esphome-jbd-bms/README.md

 Fork supports parallel functionality of JBD-UP16S010 via a single RS485 bus.
 Reading all packs data is done by one ESP32/ESP8266 interface.

-These BMS modules use a variant of the JBD protocol that makes
+These particular BMS models use a variant of the JBD protocol that is not compatible with tools implementing the 'regular' JBD protocol.

-# This fork adds flow_control_pin to support RS485 transceivers requiring it, e.g. Dingtian 4-Ch relay module DT-R004.
+**_This fork adds flow_control_pin to support RS485 transceivers requiring it, e.g. Dingtian 4-Ch relay module DT-R004, or MAX485._**

 Based on the work of https://github.com/smaksimowicz/esphome-jbd-bms and https://github.com/syssi/esphome-jbd-bms